sandrolutz/Android-Dialog/README.md

 This library for Android provides a Dialog including material sheet dialogs.
 **Minimum SDK** is **12** (Android 3.1.x Honeycomb).

+Please note that this version is not production ready!

 Features included:
 - Two Gravity options: BOTTOM (as material sheet dialog) or CENTER
 - Custom header and footer views